HabelAbdi/sql_project/README.md

 - make more sense of the data
 - clean up more of the data types
 - fill in more of the cells
-- cross reference the cities that might need to be filled connected to their respected countries.
+- cross reference the cities that might need to be filled connected to their respective countries.